samnang/solidity-examples/README.md

 # Crypto Market Pool - Solidity

 This is a collection of example codes from  [Crypto Market Pool - Solidity](https://cryptomarketpool.com/getting-started-with-solidity/).
-Feel free to clone it and playaround because I have added tests for each contract's example on the website.

 ## How to Run Examples

+Feel free to clone and playaround with each example to understand the Solidity programming language.

 ```sh
 $ npx hardhat test